 2025 Invited Presenters

-We welcome the following breakout session presenters to the 2025 Drive-In Conference.
-We will share additional details on the day of the event.
+We're excited to welcome the following breakout session presenters to the 2025 Drive-In Conference.
+We'll share finalized session titles and details at the event.

-Kimberley Greene, Ph.D., Metropolitan Community College - Maplewoods
+Kim Greene, Ph.D., Metropolitan Community College (MCC) - Maplewoods

 Dr. Kimberley Greene

-Dr. Kimberley Greene is the Director of Campus Operations at Metropolitan Community College - Maplewoods, where she provides operational oversight in a matrix leadership structure to ensure operational efficiencies for multiple campus units including facilities, IT, campus bookstore, budget, campus police, and legal.
+Dr. Kim Greene is the Director of Campus Operations at MCC - Maplewoods, where she provides operational oversight in a matrix leadership structure to ensure operational efficiencies for multiple campus units including facilities, IT, campus bookstore, budget, campus police, and legal.
 Dr. Greene works in collaboration with the Facilities Superintendent to coordinate facilities efforts for maximum effectiveness.
 Her focus is on utilizing space on campus to enhance student belonging and success.
-Dr. Greene received her Ph.D. in Education from the University of Missouri-Kansas City.
+Dr. Greene received her Ph.D. in Education from the University of Missouri-Kansas City (UMKC).

 Corbin Johannpeter talking